Writers' Apprenticeships.Mar 03, 2019

 Writing with the Old Masters.

 Plumbers take apprenticeships.
 So why do writers imagine they can learn their craft without taking one?
-That's effectively what we offer writers when you join The Novelry, a working, practical apprenticeship to your mentor the author Louise Dean.
+That's effectively what we offer writers when you join The Novelry, a working, practical apprenticeship to your mentor author.
 You learn on the job.

 Serious writers study the works of the great fiction writers, the way painters copy the old masters.
 Part of our method at The Novelry is to encourage working novelists to read and re-read a 'hero book' during the course of writing their first draft.
 First for the story, then for the technique and to abide with this one book during the writing of a first draft as a training frame.
 The act of faith, abiding with it, is good discipline in itself for sticking with the novel, but when you read a masterful novel, it reveals itself to you in layers which you will only perceive after many readings.